Great North walk - Berowra Valley National Park

 - Berowra creek is susceptible to pollution.
 Swimming should be avoided for three days after heavy rainfall or if the water is discoloured.

-Also known as Benowie walking track, this beautiful bushland walk through Berowra Valley National Park follows Berowra Creek for 25km of the iconic Great North walk between Sydney and Newcastle.
+Also known as Benowie walking track, this beautiful bushland walk through Berowra Valley National Park follows Berowra Creek for 27km of the iconic Great North walk between Sydney and Newcastle.

-This section of the walk, from Pennant Hills to Berowra Waters, takes about two to three days to walk, with several places to camp along the way.
-If you’d prefer a shorter walk, you can always break the trail up into more manageable sections, particularly if you're taking the kids out for the day.
+This section of the walk, from Pennant Hills to Berowra Waters, takes about 2 to 3 days to walk, with several places to camp along the way.
+If you’d prefer a shorter walk, you can always break the trail up into more manageable sections, especially if you're taking the kids out for the day.

 - in Berowra Valley National Park in the Sydney and surrounds region